pusher/docs/docs/channels/library_auth_reference/server-library-reference-specification.md

 func verifyWebhook(requestHeaders: [String: String],
                    callback: Result<Webhook, PusherError>)

+// Generate an authentication token for a user.
+//
+// socketId: The socket identifier of the connected client.
+// userDataJSON: user data JSON with at least an id field with a non empty string as value.
+// Async callback: A list of channel summaries, or an error. func authenticateUser(socketId: String,
+                      userDataJSON: [String: Any]?,
+                      callback: Result<AuthenticationToken, PusherError>)

-// Generate an authentication token for a private or presence channel
+// Generate an authorization token for a private or presence channel
 // subscription attempt from a connected client.
 //
 // channelName: The name of the channel being subscribed to.
 // socketId: The socket identifier of the connected client.
 // userDataJSON: user data JSON for a presence channel subscription attempt.
-// Async callback: A list of channel summaries, or an error. func authenticate(channelName: String,
+// Async callback: A list of channel summaries, or an error. func authorizeChannel(channelName: String,
                       socketId: String,
                       userDataJSON: [String: Any]?,
-                  callback: Result<AuthenticationToken, PusherError>)
+                      callback: Result<AuthorizationToken, PusherError>)
 ```

 - The method parameters SHOULD be encapsulated into public containing types for typed languages where this is more in keeping with best practices for the development language.